-In summary, both Ghana and Benin revealed similar neopatrimonial traits: legal-rational political and administrative institutions instituted, albeit sometimes partially (e.g. PACs, SAIs, internal audit, accounting departments) but sometimes negated by rulers merging the public and private domains and exercising authority based on interpersonal not impersonal interactions for private and/or political gain rather than the pursuit of public services.
-However, there are marked differences between the two countries.
+In summary, Ghana and Benin had similar neopatrimonial traits.
+Legal-rational political and administrative institutions have been instituted, albeit sometimes partially (e.g. PACs, SAIs, internal audit, accounting departments) but sometimes their activities are negated by rulers exercising authority based on interpersonal not impersonal interactions for private and/or political gain rather than the pursuit of public services.
+However, there are marked differences.
 Ghana has better functioning government accounting than Benin.
-Its CAGD, regularly produces government accounts audited by the Auditor-General and its PAC conducts public hearings on these, though only with occasional meaningful outcomes.
-Also, neopatrimonialism in Ghana was relatively less ‘predatory’ (Bach, 2012) than in Benin, where accounting institutions (e.g. the IGE and revenue agency) are used to persecute good governance advocates (e.g. anti-corruption NGOs, unions, opposition).
+Its CAGD regularly produces government accounts audited by the AG and its PAC conducts public hearings on these, though only with occasional meaningful outcomes.
+Neopatrimonialism in Ghana was less ‘predatory’ (Bach, 2012) than in Benin, where accounting institutions (e.g. the IGE and revenue agency) are used to persecute good governance advocates (e.g. anti-corruption NGOs, unions, opposition parties).
 Evidence of such practices is much less in Ghana, leading to a greater sense of public accountability.
 Nevertheless, in both countries, corruption and neo-patrimonialism associated with weak government accounting remain, and good governance aims of greater civil society involvement and empowerment in financial plans and accountability for their delivery have yet to be satisfactorily achieved.
 These problems are more acute in Benin, as reflected in the WB’s 2017 governance indicators.
 Benin’s and Ghana’s scores respectively are: on voice and accountability 59% and 67%; for government effectiveness 26% and 49%; for regulatory quality 33% and 50%; for the rule of law 30% and 59%; and control of corruption 34% and 49%.
-This supports this study’s claim that government accounting has improved more in Ghana than Benin and may be associated with Ghana’s relatively stronger governance.
+This supports this study’s claim that government accounting has improved more in Ghana than Benin and may be associated with Ghana’s stronger governance.

 Discussion and conclusions

 Much is written on varieties of capitalism, e.g. British market capitalism, German managed capitalism, French state capitalism, and American finance capitalism (Annisette, 2000; Schmidt, 2003), but little on varieties of neo-colonialism.
 We examined five neo-colonial routes, via IFIs, monetary systems, political advisors, Northern accounting associations, and neo-patrimonial or ‘third man’ indigenous leaders.
-This found that Benin and Ghana continue to be, to varying degrees, subject to the influence of their former colonial powers.
-In Ghana, British influence has been supplanted by, and allied to the USA at the macro level, through IFIs, global regulators, and global accounting associations and firms.
-This indirect neo-colonialism has had ramifications on Ghana’s government accounting.
+This found that government accounting in Benin and Ghana continue to be, to varying degrees, influenced by their former colonial powers, though in Ghana, British influence has been supplanted by, and allied to, growing USA influence, aided by IFIs, global regulators, and global accounting associations and firms.
 However, the neo-colonial influence of France and Britain (with the US) differed.